 Don’t kid yourself that you can cut corners.
 You need the right art materials if you are going to draw realistically, in the way that you envisage.

 Drawing is the cheapest artform out there.
 There is no excuse.
 Don’t buy some cheap Chinese crap just to save a dollar or two.
 Buy the best from well-known brands.
-What I will say is go easy on buying too much.
+What I will say is, don’t buy too much stuff.

 Beginners tend to buy everything they could possibly need.
-All you need is the right pencils, paper, and erasers.
+All you need is the right pencils, paper, and kneadable eraser.